 Education and outreach are key to teaching present and future generations about our unique resources and why it is important to conserve them.
 Licking Soil & Water offers many education opportunities including school- and community-based programs.

-Sign up for the electronic newsletter, Conservation Notes to receive updates and reminders.
+Registration will be availabe April 1st.
+Sign up for the electronic newsletter, to receive updates and reminders.

 Conservation Learning Series